Steven-Goehrig/rigging-scripts/README.md

 # Description
-A collection of scripts for character rigging in Maya.
+A collection of scripts I made for character rigging in Maya.

 # Scripts